HDFGroup/hdf5-json/docs/Installation/index.rst

 At this point the file tall.json should contain a JSON description of the original file and the file tall.h5 should be an HDF5 equivalent to the original file.

+Running:
+``python testall.py``
+will run the complete set of unit and integration tests.